What is Remanufacturing?

 Remanufactured products are typically 60-80% of the cost of a new product due to the cost savings made from the recovery of the materials and energy content of the product.

 For products that are manufactured to order overseas, a remanufactured product may be available with a shorter lead time.
-Additionally, remanufacturing may allow the customer to continue to use equipment, which may no longer be manufactured.
+Additionally, remanufacturing may allow the customer to continue to use equipment that is no longer be manufactured.

-As remanufacturers have a real interest in knowing where their products are and recovering them they may offer their customers a range of services offering more than just a sale.
-Leasing, take-back, upgrading, supply and operate provide gains for both parties: Capital costs can be amortized, supplier relationships can improve and “whole life solutions” mean there are no disposal worries at end of life.
+As remanufacturers have a real interest in knowing where their products are and recovering them they might offer their customers a range of services beyond the initial sale.
+Leasing, take-back, upgrading, supply-and-operate provide gains for both parties: Capital costs can be amortized, supplier relationships can improve and “whole life solutions” mean there are no disposal worries at end of life.